 To determine the number of EV registrations in the US, we consulted data from the Alternative Fuels Data Center (AFDC) through the US Department of Energy website.

-The data was last updated in June of 2021 and represented all registered EVs in the US as of December 31st, 2021.
+The data was last updated in June of 2022 and represented all registered EVs in the US as of December 31st, 2021.
 For that reason, we are comparing our data from 2020 registrations to 2021.
 In 2023, we will update this list again and compare YOY growth with 2022 registrations.

 Note that this data includes BEVs only and does not account for any hybrids or PHEVs.

 Current EV registrations in the US, sorted by state

 |State||# of EV registrations (2020)||Percent of total EVs (2020)||# of EV registrations (2021)||Percent of total EVs (2021)||YOY Growth|

 |District of Columbia||2,360||0.23%||3,700||0.25%||+56.80%|